ilyaigpetrov/report-graph-traversal-c-vs-java/Report/README.md

     ListNode *last;   // To add new nodes.
 };
 ```
-Java, high-level classes :
+Java, high-level classes:
 ```java
 // Modified for report, exerts ordered set. this.edges = new HashMap<Integer, LinkedHashSet<Integer>>(n);
 ```

 #### Readability and Orthogonality
 Readability is defined by how easy your code to read and understand by other experienced programmers.
 It is relevant to orthogonality which is defined by how many programming concepts and their combinations you have to use to reach your goal.
 As a rule of thumb the more freedom the language gives you the less readable it is.
 Both C and Java are quite readable in comparison to, e.g., `C++` or `Perl`.
 But C gives the programmer more freedom than Java, especially, on the low level.
 More than that as Java offers rich Standard Class Library out of the box and C doesn't offer something as portable, in C you have to write low level code or be dependent on the third party libraries.
 In this aspect Java is more readable as it works with high level abstractions.
 It may be stated that in Java you have to be familiar with more higher-level concepts than in C but in C instead you have to be familiar with large number of combinations of low level concepts that's why Java doesn't loose in orthogonality.
 Both languages don't impose any naming convention but Java prompts the convention used throughout its Standard Library.
 More than that Java strives to be clear and verbose but C is terse and that's why less readable.
 C offers wider aliasing techniques with preprocessor macros which give inexperienced programmers the freedom to obfuscate code.

 To sum it up, Java outperforms C in readability: